Hudson Yards (development): Future development

 The western portion of the yard is bordered by 30th Street and 33rd Street in the north and south, and Eleventh and Twelfth avenues in the east and west.
-The western phase of the project is to contain up to seven residential towers, an office building at 33rd Street and Eleventh Avenue tentatively known as "West Tower", and a school serving Pre-K to eighth grade students.
+The western phase of the project was originally to contain up to seven residential towers, an office building at 33rd Street and Eleventh Avenue tentatively known as "West Tower", and a school serving Pre-K to eighth grade students.
 The third phase of the High Line will traverse Phase 2 of the project.
 According to Architectural Digest magazine, Santiago Calatrava, Robert A.M.
 Stern Architects, Thomas Heatherwick, and Frank Gehry are involved in the design of the second phase's residential towers.
 Related Companies had previously commissioned works from Stern, Heatherwick, and Gehry.